Giants vs. Rockies: Odds, spread, over/under - September 16

 |Bet on this game with BetMGM

-If you're wanting to wager on the Giants and Rockies game but want some help getting started, here's a quick primer.
+If you're wanting to bet on the Giants and Rockies game but want some assistance with how to get started, here's a quick rundown.
 Betting the moneyline, run line, and total are some of the most common ways to place bets.
-A moneyline bet means that you think one of the teams -- say, the Giants (-225) -- will win the game.
+A moneyline bet means that you think one of the teams -- say, the Giants (-165) -- will win the game.
 Pretty simple, right?
-If you bet $10 with those odds, and they end up winning, you'd get $14.44 back in your pocket.
+If you bet $10 with those odds, and they wind up winning the game, you'd get $16.06 back in your pocket.

-And that's not all.
-There are many other ways to play, as well.
-For example, you can wager on player props (will LaMonte Wade Jr get a hit?), parlays (combining picks from different games to multiply your potential winnings), and more.
-Visit the BetMGM website and app for additional info on the many ways you can wager on games.
+Plus, there are lots of other ways to play, such as player props (will LaMonte Wade Jr hit a home run?), parlays (combining picks from multiple games to multiply your winnings), and more.
+For more details on the many different ways you can play, check out the BetMGM website and app.

 Ready to place your bet?
 Click here and enter bonus code "GNPLAY" to claim your BetMGM promo today.